Aadi12g/Password-Security/README.md

 8. **RSA Algorithm**
    - Generates public and private keys, encrypts plaintext, and decrypts ciphertext using the RSA algorithm.

-NOTE:This program is designed for Windows systems and may require modifications to run on other operating systems.
+NOTE: This program is designed for Windows systems and may require modifications to run on other operating systems.